o3de/o3de.org/content/docs-snapshot/userguide/component-cloth.md

 Stretch limit for shearing constraints\.
 This property is affected by **Shearing multiplier** in the **Fabric stiffness** property group\.
 **0\.0**: Shearing stretch disabled\.

-### Tether Constraints Properties Group<a name="component-cloth-tether-constraints-properties"></a>
+## Tether constraints properties<a name="component-cloth-tether-constraints-properties"></a>

-Adjust the stiffness for tether constraints between particles with mass values and static particles\.

-![\[Tether constraints properties of the NVIDIA Cloth component\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/nvidiacloth/ui-cloth-component-J-1.23.png)
+![\[Tether constraints properties of the Cloth component\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/physx/cloth/ui-cloth-component-L-1.27.png)

 **Stiffness**
 Stiffness for tether constraints\.